What is a paraneoplastic syndrome?

 Paraneoplastic glomerulonephritis is a paraneoplastic syndrome that affects your kidneys.

 How are paraneoplastic syndromes diagnosed?

-A doctor diagnoses paraneoplastic syndromes with a physical exam and several tests.
+Your healthcare provider will diagnose paraneoplastic syndromes with a medical history, physical exam and several tests.

-Your doctor will ask about your medical history.
-Because paraneoplastic syndromes affect the nervous system, doctors may ask you to perform specific tasks.
-They will want to judge any change in your abilities related to strength, memory, and coordination.
+- Neurological exam: Paraneoplastic syndromes often affect your nervous system, impacting your brain and muscle function.
+Your provider may ask you to perform specific tasks to check how your nervous system functions.
+They’ll want to judge any change in your abilities related to strength, memory and coordination.

 Management and Treatment